fl0wo/fl0wo.github.io/_posts/2020-09-10-fav-sentences.markdown

 ---

 # Intro

 I'll list all the sentences that most represent me and the way I like thinking.
+I'll try to update this list as often as possible.
+If you read something here, it doesn't mean it's true for everybody.
+It just means I like forcing my self to think in such way.

 # 🥇 Number 1